mlochbaum/CrinGraph/README.md

 ### Graph window

 * An aesthetically pleasing and intuitive display
+* Colors are persistent and algorithmically generated to ensure contrast
 * Range controls to zoom in on bass, mids, or treble
 * Ability to rescale and adjust the y axis (SPL in decibels)
 * Ability to drag graphs up and down?